piotrbukowiec/training-scheduler-be/README.md

-# Trainings Scheduler - app for generating schedules using OpenAPI
+# Training Scheduler - app for generating schedules using OpenAPI

 ## Installation